hashicorp/consul-template/README.md

 -------
 ### Exec Mode

 As of version 0.16.0, Consul Template has the ability to maintain an arbitrary child process (similar to [envconsul](https://github.com/hashicorp/envconsul)).
-This mode is most beneficial when running Consul Template in a container or cgroup, particularly on a scheduler like [Nomad](https://www.nomadproject.io) or Kubernetes.
+This mode is most beneficial when running Consul Template in a container or on a scheduler like [Nomad](https://www.nomadproject.io) or Kubernetes.
 When activated, Consul Template will spawn and manage the lifecycle of the child process.

 This mode is best-explained through example.
 Consider a simple application that reads a configuration file from disk and spawns a server from that configuration.